Happy slapping

-Happy slapping was a fad originating in the United Kingdom around 2005, in which one or more people attack a victim for the purpose of recording the assault (commonly with a camera phone or a smartphone).
-Though the term usually refers to relatively minor acts of violence such as hitting or slapping the victim, more serious crimes such as the manslaughter of a retired care worker, and sexual assault have been classified as "happy slapping" by the BBC.
+Happy slapping was a fad originating in the United Kingdom around 2005, in which one or more people attacked a victim for the purpose of recording the assault (commonly with a camera phone or a smartphone).
+Though the term usually refers to relatively minor acts of violence such as hitting or slapping the victim, more serious crimes such as the murder of a retired care worker, and sexual assault were also occasionally classified as "happy slapping" by the BBC.

 Use with video technology

-The ease and general availability of video cameras in mobile phones means that such attacks need not be planned carefully beforehand and are more easily watched and circulated for entertainment.
-Some political and media commentators claim the craze was inspired by such television shows as Jackass, Dirty Sanchez and Bumfights.
+The general availability and affordability of mobile phones with integrated video cameras for the first time in the mid 2000s, in addition to their ease of use, meant that, compared to in previous decades, little if any planning was required to carry out and film such an attack.
+Similarly, the end product was more easily watched and circulated for entertainment than ever before, spreading through informal networks of person to person sharing.
+Contemporary media commentators suggested that the craze was inspired by such television shows as Jackass, Dirty Sanchez and Bumfights.

 History

 "Happy slapping" started in the south London Borough of Lewisham, in a format known as "Slap Happy TV", where a happy-slapping video would be recorded, and then watched by dozens of people like a TV show, but in the form of a montage.
 Videos of Happy Slapping were commonly circulated via Bluetooth on mobile phones.
-The first newspaper article to use the phrase "happy slapping" was "Bullies film fights by phone", published in The Times Educational Supplement on 21 January 2005, in which reporter Michael Shaw described teachers' accounts of the craze in London schools.
+The first newspaper article to use the phrase "happy slapping" was "Bullies film fights by phone", published in the Times Educational Supplement on 21 January 2005, in which reporter Michael Shaw described teachers' accounts of the craze in London schools.

 Gary Martin, writing on "The Phrase Finder" website described the phenomenon as: "Unprovoked attacks on individuals made in order to record the event, and especially the victim's shock and surprise, on video phones."

 Martin wrote that happy slapping "began as a youth craze in the UK in late 2004.
 Children or passers by are slapped or otherwise mugged by one or more of a gang while others record the event on video and then distribute it by phone or Internet.
 Initially the attacks were, as the phrase would have us believe, fairly minor pranks ...
 As the craze spread the attacks became more vicious—often serious assaults known in legal circles as grievous bodily harm."